-He soon was selling copies for $4.
+He soon was selling copies for $4 apiece.
 Next, he was selling it in Philadelphia department stores.
 It grew so popular that he tried to sell it to Parker Brothers, who rejected him.

 It wasn’t until a friend of the Barton family (which owned Parker Brothers) told them how great the game was that the well-known gaming company saw the potential.

 They bought the game from Darrow and offered him royalties.
-By 1936, 20,000 units were being produced a week.
+By 1936, 20,000 units were being produced per week.